sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 A key resource in any OData service is its metadata document.
 In this tutorial you'll take a tour of a simple metadata document (the one for the Northbreeze service introduced in the [previous tutorial in this mission](https://developers.sap.com/tutorials/odata-dd-3-northbreeze.html)).

-Throughout this tutorial you should endeavor to use your own instance of the Northbreeze service (see the [previous tutorial](https://developers.sap.com/tutorials/odata-dd-3-northbreeze.html)); for illustration purposes, URLs for the publicly available instance will be used here.
+Throughout this tutorial you should endeavor to use your own instance of the Northbreeze service (see the previous [Northbreeze](https://developers.sap.com/tutorials/odata-dd-3-northbreeze.html) tutorial); for illustration purposes, URLs for the publicly available instance will be used here.

 ---